EMC23/Javascript-Midi-Project/README.md

 The goal is to

-- see the midi controller appear as an input[0] device *this might change depending on your midi controller(s)
+1. see the midi controller appear as an input[0] device *this might change depending on your midi controller(s)
-- see the midi data as one moves a controller
+2. see the midi data as one moves a controller
-- use this code as a base to add features to the circle that appears when everything is working
+3. se this code as a base to add features to the circle that appears when everything is working

 Visit this branch for [p5-and-particles](https://github.com/EMC23/Javascript-Midi-Project-001/tree/p5-and-particles).
 This is currently set up for midi using MidiLoop and Ableton.
 There might need to be adjustments to the code depending on the midi control you choose.